QSO (Person of Interest): Plot

-Root and Max escape the cabin booth after being locked up and evade the hitmen.
-The team realizes the code is sent to operatives to receive orders from Samaritan to all of its facilities.
-Root then realizes that this is why the Machine assigned her to be there: to send a message to Shaw.
-At Shaw's location, having failed with progress in the simulations, Jeremy Lambert (Julian Ovenden) takes Shaw (Sarah Shahi) on a walk throughout the hospital to show their progress but Shaw is more concerned about stopping with the simulations and refuses to even try anything they offer.
-However, she is tricked into killing a doctor in the hospital, having thought it was a simulation.
+Meanwhile, the simulations having failed to progress Shaw's (Sarah Shahi) brainwashing, Jeremy Lambert (Julian Ovenden) takes her on a walk through the hospital.
+Fed up with the simulations, she stubbornly refuses to try anything she is offered.
+She is tricked into killing a doctor in real life, thinking she is in another simulation.

-Root uses an EMF meter to broadcast a message, which is heard by Shaw through a radio in her room just as she planned to commit suicide.
-Despite being subdued again, Shaw gets a glimmer of hope from hearing Root and starts preparing her escape.
-Root tries to bargain herself with Samaritan to get to Shaw's location but Reese and Max cut the power off before the deal is made.
-They escape and plan Max to live with a new ID.
-However, Max refuses to escape after everything he learned on the day and Reese and Root are forced to leave him behind, warning him to just ignore the events of the day or Samaritan will catch him.
-He agrees to the terms.
-After Fusco recovers, he is visited by Finch who refuses to waver from his stance that keeping Fusco in the dark keeps him safe.
-Fusco points out that it is not working, and quits the team.
+Root uses an EMF meter to broadcast a message, which Shaw hears through a radio just as she is about to commit suicide.
+Despite being subdued again, Shaw gets a glimmer of hope at hearing from Root and starts preparing her escape.
+Root tries to bargain with Samaritan, surrendering in exchange for getting to Shaw's location, but Reese and Max arrive to rescue her before the deal is made.
+They escape and arrange for Max to live with a new ID.
+Max, however, refuses to leave after everything he has learned that day.
+Reese and Root reluctantly leave him behind, imploring him to just ignore the events of the day: he agrees to their terms.

+After Fusco recovers, he is visited by Finch, who maintains his stance that keeping Fusco in the dark keeps him safe.
+Fusco points out that it isn't working, and quits the team.

-However, upon returning to the train station, they find Max revealing everything on the air.
-But due to his conspiracy theorist persona, the public does not take him seriously.
+Max reneges on his promise and reveals everything on air.
+Due to his conspiracy theorist persona, however, his audience does not take him seriously.
 Nevertheless, his secretary, tasked by Samaritan, poisons his drink and kills him.
-Finch is horrified of the Machine's mission as it didn't take Max's life into account.
+Finch is horrified by the Machine's mission, as it didn't take Max's life into account.
 Root later speaks with the Machine, thanking her for getting the message to Shaw.
-She then contacts one of the people he saved for a favor: go to the Žemaitija National Park for her next mission, which involves missile silos.
+She then contacts one of the people she saved for a favor: to get her to the Žemaitija National Park for her next mission, which involves missile silos.